Gostsp/Gostsp/README.md

-- 👋 Hi, I’m @Gostsp
+- 👋 Hi, I’m @Rathna
-- 👀 I’m interested in Haking@
+- 👀 I’m interested in coding@ like speed
-- 🌱 I’m currently learning Haking@
+- 🌱 i learned
-- 💞️ I’m looking to collaborate on @instagram
+- 💞️ I’m looking to collaborate on @you
-- 📫 How to reach me ...
+- 📫 How to reach me rathnarajuraju807@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: tack to me
 - ⚡ Fun fact: ...

 <!---